How to Add More High-Quality Protein to Your Diet

 Here’s What to Look For

-There are all sorts of articles out there about getting more protein into your diet, but how many are focusing on the quality of that protein?
-It's not always about quantity — quality matters a whole lot too.
+There are all sorts of articles out there about getting more protein into your diet, but how many focus on the quality of that protein?
+It's not always about quantity.
+Quality matters a whole lot!

 No. 1: Organic